cwk9852/FilmQueryProject/README.md

 ### Skill Distillery Week 7 Project

 ### Description
 Film Query App is a command-line application that retrieves data from a mySQL database using JDBC API.
 It has a switch based user menu that allows a user to search for a film by id, or search for a film by keyword.
-All JDBC is contained in the DatabaseAccessorObject class.
+All JDBC code is contained in the DatabaseAccessorObject class.
 For my user inputs I implemented an InputHelper class to display messages and parse input.
 To display the language, I used an ENUM that corresponded to the language ID and called it in my toStringDetails() method.

 ### Lessons Learned